 Once you have sewn all the raised stitches, close the hole by carefully pulling the wool tight.
 Be firm, but don't pull too hard or you will break the yarn.

 As you have worked double strand throughout, the hat is nice and chunky.
 This does mean however that even with pulling the yarn tight, you will be left with a hole.
 Sew this up to complete the hat.

-These hats are great as beanies, if you leave them as they are.
+These hats are great as beanies just as they are!